cisagov/ScubaGear/baselines/exchange.md

 Protections SHALL Be Enabled” section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline* for additional guidance.

-### 2.14.1 Policy
+### Policies
+#### MS.EXCHANGE.14.1v1

-- A spam filter SHALL be enabled.
-The filtering solution selected SHOULD offer services comparable to the native spam filtering offered by Microsoft.
+A spam filter SHALL be enabled.
+The filtering solution selected SHOULD offer services comparable to the native spam filtering offered by
+  Microsoft.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.EXCHANGE.14.2v1
-- Spam and high confidence spam SHALL be moved to either the junk email folder or the quarantine folder.
+Spam and high confidence spam SHALL be moved to either the junk email folder or the quarantine folder.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.EXCHANGE.14.3v1
-- Allowed senders MAY be added, but allowed domains SHALL NOT be added.
+Allowed senders MAY be added, but allowed domains SHALL NOT be added.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.14.2 Resources
+### Resources

 - The “Inbound Anti-Spam Protections SHALL Be Enabled” section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.

-## 2.15 Link Protection SHOULD Be Enabled
+## 15. Link Protection

 Several technologies exist for protecting users from malicious links included in emails.
 For example, Microsoft Defender accomplishes this by